flyaway3216/ADAgentic/contributing.md

 - Project maintainers have final say on contributions
 - We're open to adding trusted contributors as maintainers as the project grows
 - Major direction changes require discussion and consensus
-- We aim to respond to contributions within [timeframe - suggest 1 week]
+- We aim to respond to contributions within 1 - week

 ## ❓ Questions?

 - Check existing issues and discussions first
 - Open a new discussion for general questions
-- For urgent matters, contact [contact-method]
+- For urgent matters, contact QuantumFrogPro@proton.me

 ---